evshary/cheat-sheet/Linux/sudoers.md

-# sudoer
+# sudoers

-There are two paths for sudoer:
+There are two paths for sudoers:

 * `/etc/sudoers`: Default path for sudoers
 * `/etc/sudoers.d/filename`: Customized configuration for sudoers